 When installing, I don't see any icons created as shown in the installation instructions, and some of the actions don't occur at all.

 These are a couple of possibilities that you might have occur.
 First, are you logged into Windows as Administrator (or as an Administrative User)?
 If not you may (depending upon the version of Windows installed) have this problem.
-On Vista, Windows 7, 8.1 and 10 deactivate the UAC (User Account Control) to eliminate those annoying pop-up warning while we're installing.
+On Vista, Windows 7, 8.1, 10 and 11 deactivate the UAC (User Account Control) to eliminate those annoying pop-up warning while we're installing.
 Under the UAC's most restrictive settings, installation will fail, sometimes silently.
 So we recommend completely disabling it.
-Note that some of the BMW tools are old enough that the UAC MUST remain disabled for them to function correctly.
+Note that the BMW tools are old enough that the UAC MUST remain disabled for them to function correctly.

 When I get to where I am supposed to see the new configuration, I don't see any settings or incorrect settings for the VMnet1?
 What has happened?

 The VMware is not installed, or was improperly installed.
 When installing use the defaults for the versions we recommend.
-We have tested this with the VMware player 3, 5, 7 and Player 12 as well as VMware Workstation 6.5, 7, 9, 10, 11 and 12.
-If you have another version of Workstation that is newer, please contact us.
-For the VMware Player please choose one the ones listed to ensure compatibility.
+We have tested this with the VMware player 3, and newer as well as VMware Workstation 6.5and newer./dd>

 When extracting the SSS/DIS/EDIABAS from the BMW Master DVD, it stops and gives me message "Incorrect Function", or I see a CRC error.
 What does this mean?